msf1013/cs361-final-project-aes/README.md

 All of the resulting data blocks are then concatenated to produce the output cipher/plain text.

-Finally, as suggested by our previous notes, we made use of a number of pre-computed look-up tables for the following operations:
+As suggested by our previous notes, we made use of a number of pre-computed look-up tables for the following operations:

 - Bytes substitution
 - Inverse bytes substitution
 - Round constant word array used for key expansion
 - Multiplication by 2, 3, 9, 11, 13, and 14 in the Galois Field.

+Finally, we handle arbitrary file sizes (that is, not necessarily having a number of bytes multiple of 16), by using *Zero Length* padding: 0x00 bytes are appended to the input message to make its length a multiple of 16, and the very last byte's value is the number of bytes that were added for padding.
+Following this technique, for example, a message whose length is equal to 10 mod 16 will have 6 padding bytes (5 zeros and a final byte with value 6); whereas a message whose length is multiple of 16 will have 16 padding bytes (15 zeros and a final byte with value 16).

 ## How to use